g-cassie/ember-drf/README.md

 5. Coalescing Find Requests

 Ember-Data has a feature where it can [coalesce multiple single find requets into a single query](http://emberjs.com/blog/2014/08/18/ember-data-1-0-beta-9-released.html).
-To support this you will need to add `drf_ember.filters.CoallesceIDsFilterBackend` to your FILTER_BACKENDS settings.
+To support this you will need to add `ember_drf.filters.CoallesceIDsFilterBackend` to your FILTER_BACKENDS settings.

 ```python